 While most physicians would say that the cause is “unknown”, there have been studies linking various potential factors, such as:

-Diet, of course, plays a huge role in the development as well as treatment of disease.
-In research, the lack of certain nutrients have been associated with the development of autoimmune conditions.
-For example, Vitamin D deficiencies are very evident in Multiple Sclerosis.
+Vitamin D deficiencies are very evident in Multiple Sclerosis.
 Supplementation with Vitamin D in these patients, leads to a reduction in symptoms.
-Selenium supplementation has proven to be effective in reducing anti-TPO antibodies in patients with Autoimmune Thyroiditis.
-Other nutrient deficiencies that are associated with autoimmune conditions are Omega 3 fatty acids, Zinc and Vitamin A. (13)(14).
+Selenium supplementation has proven to be effective in reducing anti TPO antibodies .
+Other nutrient deficiencies that are associated with autoimmune conditions are Omega 3 fatty acids, Zinc and Vitamin A. (see study & see study).

 Lack of Cellular Detoxification (Autophagy)